eikek/docspell/website/site/content/docs/tools/consumedir.md

 # Docker

-The provided docker image runs this script to watch a single directory, `./docs` in current directory, for new files.
+The provided docker-compose setup runs this script to watch a single directory, `./docs` in current directory, for new files.
 If a new file is detected, it is pushed to docspell.